-Two themes have converged to make Laquan McDonald’s apparent murder by Chicago police officer Jason Van Dyke a cloudy discussion — race and relegating Van Dyke’s behavior to the act of one “bad apple” out of a crop of good cops.
+Two themes have converged to make Laquan McDonald’s apparent murder by Chicago police officer Jason Van Dyke a cloudy discussion — Laquan’s Black skin color and the public discussion points that relegated Van Dyke’s behavior to the act of one “bad apple” out of a crop of good cops.

 Let’s remove names and skin colors from this discussion and begin by stating the obvious: a 17-year old boy was murdered on the evening of October 20th, 2014 by a Chicago police officer — considered to be a “bad apple” by many of you.